The Takeaway:

 Third Pick: Nouhaus Ergo 3D Ergonomic Office Chair

 At first glance, some people might be put off by the chair.
-It’s not outright ugly, but mesh chairs do tend to take a hit on the aesthetics front, and this one makes matters worse by featuring a segmented seatback design.
-It definitely won’t win any beauty contests, but most people who are in the market for a mesh chair care more about function and form, and this chair has all kinds of functionality.
+It’s not outright ugly, but mesh chairs tend to take a hit on the aesthetics front, and this one makes matters worse by featuring a segmented seatback design.
+It definitely won’t win any beauty contests, but most people in the market for a mesh chair care more about function and form, and this chair has all kinds of functionality.

 Before we focus on its ergonomic features, though, let’s review the stats from the summary table to see exactly what this chair is:

-Most big and tall chairs have a seat height adjustment range of 18” to 22” so on the face of it, it looks like this chair should be geared to that segment of the market but check out the seat depth.
+Most big and tall chairs have a seat height adjustment range of 18″ to 22″, so on the face of it, it looks like this chair should be geared to that segment of the market, but check out the seat depth.
 Check out the maximum supported user weight.

 This chair offers three such features:

-We were stunned to see proprietary technology being used by an off-brand and were absolutely blown away at how great a job they did on this feature.
-Honestly, Nouhaus’ lumbar support shines even when compared to ergonomic office chairs that cost twice this chair’s asking price.
+We were stunned to see proprietary technology being used by an off-brand and were blown away at how great a job they did on this feature.
+Nouhaus’ lumbar support shines even when compared to ergonomic office chairs that cost twice this chair’s asking price.

-This gives you the ability to totally customize your seating experience for maximum comfort and performance.
-Again, not something we expected to see from an off-brand and certainly not at this price.
+This allows you to customize your seating experience for maximum comfort and performance.
+Again, this is not something we expected to see from an off-brand, and certainly not at this price.
 That’s amazing.

 Also Great